JanMalik/Learning-Data-Science---Master/README.md

 # Learning Data Science - Master's Degree - 2017/2019

 ***To be noted: on he 'Languages' bar distribution: when it's a Notebook in R language (format Rmd), here it does count as a HTML language.
+Same for png files?.

 ## What's in here?